 Spine surgery recovery

 You and the family member or friend assisting you during this time need to understand the post-op instructions given to the patient.
 During the next several days, be aware of the signs of infection.
 These signs can include fever, increased redness, swelling, or drainage at the incision.
 Keep your wound clean and dry.
 Take your medications as directed, follow your post-operative instructions carefully, and keep your follow-up appointment with your doctor.
 If prescribed pain medications, you should take them as directed and with food, as they may upset an empty stomach.
-During your recovery, call your doctor ASAP if you have any symptoms that indicate you are not recovering as expected.
+During your recovery, call your doctor ASAP if you have any symptoms that indicate you are not recovering as expected and not getting chronic back pain relief.

 - Physical therapy: If your doctor recommends it, it's crucial to prioritize this form of rehabilitation.
 "You'll need to learn how to move and do activities in a way that prevents pain and keeps your back in a safe position," Dr. Liu says.
 "Physical therapy also teaches patients how to get out of bed or up from a chair safely; how to dress and undress; and how to keep your back safe when doing other activities, which eventually will include lifting and carrying items."